 Trump dismissed the EU powers’ pledges to spend $266 billion more on defense by 2024, financed by deep attacks on jobs and social services, as grossly insufficient.
 He said, “This year, since our last meeting, commitments have been made for over $40 billion more money spent by other countries.
 So that’s a step, but it’s a very small step.”

-Flanked by US Secretary of Defense James Mattis, White House Chief of Staff John Kelly, US Secretary of State Mike Pompeo, and US Ambassador to NATO Kay Bailey Hutchinson, Trump then launched an extraordinary tirade against Germany.
+Flanked by US Secretary of Defense James Mattis, White House Chief of Staff John Kelly, US Secretary of State Mike Pompeo, and US Ambassador to NATO Kay Bailey Hutchison, Trump then launched an extraordinary tirade against Germany.

 He said, “I think it’s very sad when Germany makes a massive oil and gas deal with Russia, where you’re supposed to be guarding against Russia, and Germany goes out and pays billions and billions of dollars a year to Russia.
 So we’re protecting Germany.
 We’re protecting France.
 We’re protecting all of these countries.
 And then numerous of the countries go out and make a pipeline deal with Russia, where they’re paying billions of dollars into the coffers of Russia.”

 Trump had previously attacked the Nordstream-2 gas pipeline from Russia to Germany via the Baltic Sea, insisting that Europe buy more expensive natural gas from America.
 Last year, he even threatened to impose sanctions on German and Austrian firms involved in the Nordstream project.
 Yesterday, Trump warned, “Germany is totally controlled by Russia, because they will be getting from 60 to 70 percent of their energy from Russia and a new pipeline.”